 Kalanchoe loves relatively bright and sunny spots, including full morning sun; however, it may not do so well in direct sunlight.

-Ensure to keep your plant close to the sunlight as much as possible, such as four to six hours of indirect sunlight every day.
+Keep your plant close to the sunlight as much as possible, such as four to six hours of indirect sunlight daily.

-However, those grown in low light and damp locations may witness overwatering problems because the soil remains moist at all times.
+However, those grown in low light and damp locations may witness overwatering problems because the soil always remains moist.

 With the suitable lighting condition, your plant will effectively use its water storage, and you can expect to water them once in two weeks.